The Love Interests of Christy: David vs. Doctor Neil MacNeill

 (Contains Spoilers for Christy!)

 I read Christy (by Catherine Marshall) in two days.
-Not only was it a beautifully written and timeless narrative of Appalachian culture it was also a most refreshing romance.
-The most surprising (and refreshing!) aspect of the story was Christy falling in love while being unaware of it happening; she had never felt like this before.
-She thought she knew what love was from her relationship with the honorable David Grantland, but towards the end, she discovered that it wasn’t loved at all.
-Now I’ve heard the questions before: When did she fall in Love with Doctor Neil MacNeill?
+Not only was it a beautifully written and timeless narrative of Appalachian culture… it was also a most refreshing romance.
+One of the most satisfying tropes in any story is the main character (Christy) falling in love while being unaware of it happening; she had never felt like this before.
+Sometimes true love, if its never been experienced… can indeed be unrecognizable.
+Love had to be -pleasing relationship… never mind that he basically watched her fall into a creek and didn’t help because his Sunday best couldn’t be soiled.
+Thankfully, towards the end, she discovered that her relationship and feelings for David weren’t loved at all.
+Now I’ve heard the questions before: When did she fall in love with Doctor Neil MacNeill?
 Did the Doctor really love her?
+Was she just a rebound after his wife died?
 How was the relationship with Neil relationship better than her and David’s?
-Here are some answers about how Christy and Doctor Neil’s relationship was true love:
+Here are some answers about how Christy and Doctor Neil’s relationship was TRUE LOVE:

 - Respect: Christy has many ideas regarding how to improve education in the impoverished mountains.
 But David doesn’t take her seriously: